IMF Projects 6 Percent Growth In 2018

 The rupiah (IDR), Indonesia’s official currency, has recouped most of its post-election decline.
 However, the exchange rate has been stuck in a narrow 13200-13400 range for most of this year.

 “The rupiah’s direction will largely be dictated by wider emerging markets,” Thin said, but it should still outperform.

-“Our own sovereign ratings model shows Indonesia’s implied rating at BBB/Baa2/BBB,” Thin said.
+“Our own sovereign rating model shows Indonesia’s implied rating at BBB/Baa2/BBB,” Thin said.
 “This makes it even more surprising that S&P Global has not upgraded Indonesia to investment grade BBB- to match the other two agencies.”

 He added that the ratings have upgrade potential, noting that Fitch recently moved the outlook on its BBB- rating from stable to positive.

-Infrastructure and Other Impediments
+Infrastructure And Other Impediments

 However, high levels of growth across the region conceal a range of structural issues, and more could be done by governments to boost activity, according to Jon Harrison, London-based director of macro strategy with Lombard Street Research.

 The quality of infrastructure is a “perennial impediment to growth, as are excessive regulatory, licensing and other administrative burdens,” Harrison says.
 The progress in “hard” infrastructure across the region has not always been matched by improvements in the “soft” infrastructure that makes it easier to do business.